Emily N. Litzinger

 Also during law school, Emily completed sufficient coursework to obtain a concentration in labor and employment law and her article "Willfulness, Good Faith, and The Fair Labor Standards Act" was published in the Nevada Law Journal.

 Emily was included in "20 People to Know: Law" for 2015 by Louisville Business Journal.
-She was also listed in Kentucky Super Lawyers - Rising Stars in 2015.
+She was also listed in Kentucky Super Lawyers - Rising Stars in 2015 and 2016.

 - Represented a mortgage company in an individual and collective action based on breach of contract and misclassification of mortgage loan officers as exempt under the Fair Labor Standards Act.
 Partial summary judgment was granted in favor of the company to enforce the provisions of a mandatory arbitration.
 Shortly thereafter, the case settled.